PI-Whisper: Designing an Adaptive and Incremental Automatic Speech Recognition System for Edge Devices: Problem Formulation

-To maximize the accuracy of $M$ on the downstream task, we use whatever dataset at hand ($D$ with $T$=current) to fine-tune $M$.
-When the dataset expands and we feel the need to adjust $M$ again, we will use the expanded dataset with a new $T'$.
+To maximize the accuracy of $M$ on the downstream task, the fine-tuning process uses whatever dataset at hand ($D$ with $T$=current) to fine-tune $M$.
+When the dataset expands and $ M$ needs to be adjusted again, the expanded dataset with a new $T'$ will be used.

-During the inference stage, we consider two different settings.
+During the inference stage, this work considers two different settings.
 First, similar to other models, $M$ only gets the audio $a_i$ without the speaker's characteristics, which we will refer to as ``Inferred Characteristics'' below.
 Under this setting, our objective will be $\min \textit{WER}[M(a_i),t_i]$.
 For the proposed PI-Whisper, it involves both inferring the speaker's characteristics and transcribing.
-In addition to this setting, we consider the case where we know the speaker's identity a priori, which we will refer to as ``Known Characteristics" below.
+In addition to this setting, we consider the case where the speaker's identity is known a priori, which we will refer to as ``Known Characteristics" below.
 We argue that this setting is also achievable under certain scenarios, particularly in most private settings where the ASR model is more of an assistant tool over a service.
 Under this setting, the objective function takes the speaker's characteristics as input, and it will be $\min \textit{WER}[M(a_i,\{c_i^{k,j}\}),t_i]$.